 Filtering Loaded Input Data

-You can specify a Session Filter for your Data Retrieval Session by either writing your own Filter Expression or choosing a predefined Filter Expression from the centralized Library.
-This Library is accessible in the New Session dialog and it contains the same predefined Filter Expressions that you will find in the Message Analyzer Filters asset collection Library in the View Filter Tool Window.
+You can specify a Session Filter for your Data Retrieval Session by either writing your own Filter Expression or choosing a built-in Filter Expression from the centralized filter Library.
+This Library is accessible in the New Session dialog and it contains the same built-in Filter Expressions that you will find in the Message Analyzer Filters asset collection Library in the View Filter Tool Window.

-If your Filter Expression performs as expected and proves to be a useful tool for analysis, you can save it to your centralized Library for future use.
+If your Filter Expression performs as expected and proves to be a useful tool for analysis, you can save it to your centralized filter Library for future use, as previously described.
 Note that such a filter is added to the My Items category of your Filter Expression Library and is then available to the Sharing Infrastructure, which enables you to share filters with other users.

 You also have the option to edit your Data Retrieval Session after the data loads into Message Analyzer.
 You can do this by clicking the Edit Session button on the global Message Analyzer toolbar.
 Thereafter, the Edit Session dialog displays, from where you can choose another Session Filter or configure a different one.
-Note that you can also add more files to the files list on the Files tab and you can change the Time Filter and/or Parsing Level configuration as well, as part of your edits.
-You can apply the changes you make to the session configuration by clicking the Apply button in the Edit Session dialog and Message Analyzer will process the changes you specified for your Data Retrieval Session.
+Note that you can also add or remove files in the files list on the Files tab and you can change the Time Filter and/or Parsing Level configuration as well, as part of your edits.
+You can then apply the changes you make to the session configuration by clicking the Apply button in the Edit Session dialog and Message Analyzer will process the changes you specified for your Data Retrieval Session.